Mohammad Ali Bogra: One Unit policy

+Dismissal

-On 4 August 1955, the Cabinet accepted Governor-General Sir Malik Ghulam Muhammad's request for a leave of absence due to ill health.
-They chose Interior Minister Iskander Mirza to replace him, and he was sworn in as Acting Governor-General on 7 August.
+On 4 August 1955, the Cabinet accepted Governor-General Malik Ghulam Muhammad's request for a leave of absence due to ill health.
+They chose Interior Minister Iskander Mirza to replace him, and Mirza was sworn in as acting Governor-General three days later.

-Soon after the appointment, Acting Governor-General Mirza began having confrontation with Prime Minister Bogra on regional disparity though both were Bengali and were from Bengal, and forced the Prime Minister Bogra to resign that ended Bogra's administration.
-Acting Governor-General Mirza also dismissed Malik Ghulam and sent a letter of notification in the United Kingdom to remind him of the political developments.
+Soon after the appointment, Mirza confronted Bogra on regional disparity despite the fact that both men were Bengalis, and forced Bogra to resign from the prime ministership.
+Mirza also dismissed Malik Ghulam Muhammad and sent a letter of notification to inform him of the political developments.

+Ambassador to the United States (1955–1959)

-Governor-General Mirza, instead appointment Bogra as Pakistani Ambassador to the United States when he recalled Amjad Ali who was appointed as Finance Minister.
+After his dismissal, Bogra was appointed the Pakistani Ambassador to the United States when he recalled Amjad Ali, who was appointed Finance Minister.

-Ayub administration

 Foreign Minister (1962–63)

-In 1959, he left the ambassadorial assignment after the then-chief martial law administrator Ayub Khan took over the control of the government in 1958 from President Iskander Mirza.
-Bogra joined Ayub administration when he was appointed as Foreign Minister when he succeeded Jurist Manzur Qadir who was appointed to lead a constitutional commission 8 June 1962.
+In 1959, he left the ambassadorial assignment after the then-Chief Martial Law Administrator Ayub Khan took control of the government from President Iskander Mirza in 1958.
+Ayub appointed Bogra foreign minister.

-Soon after his appointment, he visited China where he began talks with the Chinese leadership that eventually led the historical and peaceful settlement with China on Pakistan's final frontiers in North.
-As Foreign Minister, he guided a pro-Western policy but made efforts to improve relations with the Soviet Union after witnessing the Western and American support India during the Chinese-Indian War in 1962.
+Soon after his appointment, he visited China where he continued talks with the Chinese leadership that eventually led to a settlement with China regarding the China–Pakistan border.
+As foreign minister, he guided a pro-Western policy but made efforts to improve relations with the Soviet Union after witnessing the Western and American support India during the Chinese-Indian War in 1962.
 After visiting Soviet Union with President Ayub, Bogra quoted: There was no such thing as friends forever or enemies forever– only national interests count.

 During this time, his health became a serious issue and illness caused him to miss out the meeting over Kashmir but his deputy Zulfikar Ali Bhutto attended in the United States on 26 December 1962.
-In 1963, Bogra died while staying in Dacca and was buried in Bogra Nawab Palace in East Pakistan, now Bangladesh.
+In 1963, Bogra died while staying in Dacca and was buried at the Bogra Nawab Palace in East Pakistan, now Bangladesh.